F1r3f0x/Xl_to_SQL/readme.md

 # Xl to SQL
-## Scans a formated excel file and creates an sql script to fill a database
+## Scans a formated excel file and creates an sql script to fill a database.
 ### Dependencies:
 * Python 3.5
 * Openpyxl 2.4.1